 - Frozen coil

-A frozen coil typically indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
+A frozen coil often indicates an issue with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.